GenaGrig/hangman-game-python/README.md

 * What validations needed to prevent repetitions or wrong inputs from player when guessing the letters?
 * What are results in guessing letter wright or wrong?
 * What are results in guessing all letters wright or wrong in limited amount of attempts?
-* What next after winning or loosing the game?
+* What next after winning or losing the game?

 ![Flowchart of the Hangman game](/pic/Flowchart_Hangman.png)